 Management is supportive and includes symptom-based neurologic,

-ophthalmologic, and rehabilitation care.
+ophthalmologic, rehabilitation, and medication-avoidance care.

 target_phenotypes: